PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 void Start () {

-    chatLogOutput.text = string.Empty; // we want to clear the chat log at the start of the game in case there is any debug text in there chatWindow.SetActive (false); // we dont want the chat window to show at the start of the level so we disable it here chatToogleBttn.onClick.AddListener (ToogleChatWindow); // assign the toggle-button to the chat-toggle method which will enable and disable the chat window
+    chatLogOutput.text = string.Empty; // we want to clear the chat log at the start of the game in case there is any debug text in there chatWindow.SetActive (false); // we don't want the chat window to show at the start of the level, so we disable it here chatToogleBttn.onClick.AddListener (ToogleChatWindow); // assign the toggle-button to the chat-toggle method which will enable and disable the chat window

-    // we need to setup the drop-down menu so that it lists the correct names for each player // foreach (RTSessionInfo.RTPlayer player in GameSparksManager.Instance().GetSessionInfo().GetPlayerList()) {
+    // we need to set up the drop-down menu so that it lists the correct names for each player // foreach (RTSessionInfo.RTPlayer player in GameSparksManager.Instance().GetSessionInfo().GetPlayerList()) {
-        // we dont want to add the option to send a message to ourselves, so we will use our own peerId to exclude this option; we will only be able to send messages to others // if (player.peerID != GameSparksManager.Instance().GetRTSession().PeerId) {
+        // we don't want to add the option to send a message to ourselves, so we'll use our own peerId to exclude this option; we'll only be able to send messages to others // if (player.peerID != GameSparksManager.Instance().GetRTSession().PeerId) {
             recipientOption.options.Add (new Dropdown.OptionData () { text = player.displayName });
         }